Paul-Lez/tropicalnn/README.md

 For the sake of completness, we include the MATLAB code used to compute Hoffman constants using the PVZ algorithm.
 We found this version to be unstable, occasionally yielding incorrect numerical values.
 The old version of MATLAB code for computing and estimating Hoffman constants of tropical Puiseux rational maps is based on the MATLAB code and scripts from https://www.andrew.cmu.edu/user/jfp/hoffman.html
 The MATLAB code requires the Optimization Toolbox is needed.
 A version of MATLAB 2023a or higher is recommended.
-The computation of the Hoffman constant, estimation of lower/upper bounds, comparison of computational time is bundled in function ```trop_test'''.
+The computation of the Hoffman constant, estimation of lower/upper bounds, comparison of computational time is bundled in function `trop_test`.
 To run the function, in MATLAB console do
 `trop_test(m_p,m_q,n)`
 where `m_p` is the number of monomials in the numerator, `m_q` is the number of monomials in the denominator, and `n` is the dimension of variables.
 To display the results, in MATLAB console do